PyTables/PyTables/c-blosc/ANNOUNCE.rst

 ===============================================================
- Announcing C-Blosc 1.21.0
+ Announcing C-Blosc 1.21.1
  A blocking, shuffling and lossless compression library for C
 ===============================================================

 What is new?
 ============

 This is a maintenance release.
+Fix pthread flag when linking on ppc64le.
-Vendored lz4 and zstd codecs have been updated to 1.9.3 and 1.4.8 respectively.
+Vendored BloscLZ, Zlib and Zstd codecs have been updated to their latest versions too; this can bring important performance improvements, so if speed is a priority to you, an upgrade is recommended.

-Also, this should be the first release that is officially providing binary libraries via the Python wheels in its sibling project python-blosc.
-Thanks to Jeff Hammerbacher for his generous donation to make this happen.

 For more info, please see the release notes in: